ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 <!-- TODO some preface -->

 - Do not mention application name
-    - Application name is needed only in case when manifest name is different (in case of more popular acronym for command line utilites for example) from application name
+    - The application's name is needed only in case when the manifest name is different from the application's name. (in case of a more popular acronym for command-line utilities for example)
 <!-- TODO other specifications -->

 #### Properties order

 Manifest consists of 7 main groups (regions) of properties.
-These properties (and it's sub-properties) should be logically ordered from top to bottom as they are evaluated in installation process.
+These properties (and their sub-properties) should be logically ordered from top to bottom as they are evaluated in the installation process.

-Best order of all properties as follows:
+The best order of all properties as follows:

 1. Information region
     1. Version